Government funding for innovation in smart energy systems and technologies

 Funding for innovative electric vehicle-to-grid projects

 In July 2017, government committed up to £20 million for innovative projects that develop future electric vehicle-to-grid products, services and knowledge.
-Details about competition winners will be announced here in due course.
+Details about competition winners:

 Funding for energy storage cost reduction and feasibility studies

 Government launched a competition with up to £9 million available to reduce the cost of energy storage technologies (including electricity storage, thermal storage, and power-to-gas technologies).
 This includes a further £600,000 to support feasibility studies for a potential first-of-a-kind, large-scale future storage demonstrator.
 This competition is now closed for entrants.
-Details about competition winners will be announced here in due course.
+Details of the projects supported by this competition:

 Grants have now been awarded for delivery of energy storage feasibility studies for large-scale future storage demonstrators.
 These initial feasibility studies are being led by the following organisations: